Table of Contents

 The American Academy of Ophthalmology reports that there are health risks associated with vitamin use, and it is important for people to talk with their doctors before they start taking vitamins to help with macular degeneration.
 They also report that supplements alone cannot offer optimal nutrition.
 People should also make sure to eat a diet rich in leafy greens, as well as colorful fruits and vegetables.

 The Bright Focus Foundation also reports that it's vital for people to ensure that the vitamins they are taking have the correct nutrient profile.
 Some vitamins sold as vital for eye health do not contain the ingredients researchers have linked to macular degeneration prevention.
-And others don't contain the nutrients listed on the label.
+And others do not contain the nutrients listed on the label.
 It is important to buy them from a trusted source and ensure that the mix matches the one listed above.

 For people with the wet form of macular degeneration, doctors can use therapies to either remove or control the blood vessels growing beneath the eye.
 One such therapy uses anti-VEGF drugs.

 According to the American Academy of Ophthalmology, doctors use a very small needle to deliver the drug into the tissues within the eye.
-The eye is numbed before the procedure, so patients don't feel pain.
+The eye is numbed before the procedure, so patients do not feel pain.
 It can be performed on an outpatient basis, so people can go home the same day the procedure is done.

 The drug used in this therapy was originally designed to help people with cancer.
 In order to grow, cancer cells need a heavy dose of blood.
 The vessels that carry blood need the chemical VEGF to grow.
 The medication blocks the production of VEGF.